 Janet Reynolds is an award-winning writer and editor and former high school English teacher.
 Reynolds has created nine magazines and is an award-winning investigative journalist.
 As a seasoned editor and marketer who understands how to tell a story and how to get that story out to the world, she is currently writing a memoir about her family’s journey with schizophrenia.
 She is also starting The Invisible Memoirs Project, a non-profit dedicated to helping the disenfranchised understand, tell and, when interested, share their stories.
 Reynolds holds a Masters in English Literature from Trinity College and lives in Canton, Connecticut with her family.

-thank you to our sponsors!
+thank you to our sponsors and donors!

 MHC’s Write On! program is made possible thanks to Liberty Bank, Flagg Road United Church of Christ Congregational, the generous funding from individual donations provided through The Hartford Foundation for Public Giving, and our friends at Sea Tea Improv and NAMI Farmington Valley-CT.